-You are suffering from glossophobia – the fear of public speaking.
+What you don’t know, you are suffering from glossophobia – the fear of public speaking.
 In the worse way.

 This used to happen to me years ago and even now as a trained, professional and experienced Public Speaker who have help hundreds overcome their fear of public speaking, I am still embarrassed when I remember those times!

-if I’m an Executive, if I own a business, why can’t I just pay somebody to do this for me…you know, outsource this duty…along with the fear…
+Perhaps you’re wondering…if I’m an Executive, if I own a business, why can’t I just pay somebody to do this for me…you know, outsource this duty…along with the fear…

-When you have great communication skills, because you have mastered your fear of public speaking, you control the discussions and the debate surrounding you and your business.
-When you control these, in the eyes of you employees, customers, stakeholders and the public, you are a winner.
-And this shows up on your bottom line!
+When you have great communication skills, because you have mastered your fear of public speaking, you control the discussions and the debate around you and your small business.
+When you control these, you also control the outcomes.

 It is the skill of sharing your thoughts, ideas and convictions, in an orderly manner on a particular topic, to an audience, so as to convince them about or educate them on that topic.

-So what happens when you stand behind a microphone or in front of an audience that you want to blame poor old public speaking for?
+So what happens when you stand behind a microphone or in front of an audience that you want to blame on poor old public speaking?

 Yep…and this is what you label “fear of public speaking.”

 It helps them to kick their “fear of public speaking” and comfortably become ready and raring to begin speaking, even before we get to the nuts and bolts of public speaking.

 Step # 1 – Expose and understand your REAL fears

-- Fear of being judged
+- Being judged

-- Fear of expressing one’s true feelings
+- Expressing one’s true feelings

 - And the list goes on